 - Cut out the pattern pieces for the house and the card background

-- Decorate the house pieces – glue yellow background to windows, then glue windows, shutters, door to main body of house
+- Decorate the house pieces – glue yellow background to windows, then glue windows, shutters, door to the main body of the house

 - Make the support background

 - Glue house pieces to card support background

 - Glue roof details to the house – front tower roof piece and house roof

 - Next glue additional details to the card – garland to the Christmas house, decorated trees, pumpkins, leaves, snowflakes, even glitter if desired